pwnageByButchy/NagiosToHomeAssistant/README.md

 * Reducing Email Spam weird I know
 * The Power God Dam You...
 Unlimited Pooooooower!!!!

-Essentially after the Nagios Machine has stuff installed it is copy configurations... with some Node-Red goodness for a basic notification.
+Essentially after the Nagios Machine has stuff installed, it is simply copy configurations... then with some Node-Red goodness for a basic notification, you're done!

 Needed Items:
 * Working Home Assistant Instance with MQTT Broker and Node-Red installed